vpayno/exercism-workspace/go/vehicle-purchase/purchase-doc.md

 func CalculateResellPrice(originalPrice, age float64) float64
 ```

-CalculateResellPrice calculates how much a vehicle can resell for at a certain age\.
+CalculateResellPrice calculates how much a vehicle can resell for at a certain age.

 <details><summary>Example</summary>
 <p>